jvsteiner/mermaid-themes/README.md

 ## Usage

 Allows you to apply other themes to your mermaid diagrams in your notes.
 There are two main options, which are mutually exclusive.
 Either you supply an entire mermaid theme object, or you provide the parts of that object that you want to change.
 The plugin will then merge your customizations with the base theme, and apply the result to your diagrams.
+Documentations about how to create and use mermaid themes [can be found here](https://mermaid.js.org/config/theming.html).

 The `mermaid` code fence label is reserved.
 You have to use `merm` as an alternate.
 The code block looks like: